Sheldon Country Park

-Located in the east of the city, Sheldon Country Park was established in 1986 and is one of the larger country parks within Birmingham, spanning roughly 300 acres.
+Sheldon Country Park is a country park in the east of Birmingham, England.
+It was established in 1986 and, at roughly 300 acre, is one of Birmingham's larger country parks.
 The park boasts vast areas of wetland, grassland, ancient hedgerows, and some mature woodland.
 These diverse habitats nurture a wide range of plant and animal species.
 Two watercourses, Westley Brook and Hatchford Brook, flow through the park, both teeming with aquatic life.
 Herons and Kingfishers can frequently be spotted hunting for fish along the banks.
 Park Rangers are available on site to offer help and assistance.

 Old Rectory Farm

 The most popular attraction in Sheldon Country Park is Old Rectory Farm, which dates back to the 17th century as a dairy farm.
-Today Old Rectory Farm is a thriving demonstration farm, stocked with Jersey cattle, ponies, pigs, sheep, donkeys and chickens.
+Today Old Rectory Farm is a thriving demonstration farm, stocked with Jersey cattle, ponies, pigs, goats, sheep, donkeys, chickens, geese, ducks, turkeys and guinea pigs.
 Visitors are offered a unique opportunity to come into close contact with large farm animals and to see traditional methods of agriculture.
 The farm was home to the celebrated clergyman Thomas Bray between 1690 and 1721.
 The facility, run by the Park Rangers on behalf of Birmingham City Council, is free and open all year except for Christmas Eve and Day.
 Seasonal activities are organised at the farm by the Rangers and Friends' group.
 Please note that dogs are not allowed inside the farm and that you are encouraged by the Park Rangers not to feed the animals.